Dhanbad: Sports

 Cricket is the most popular sport in Dhanbad, followed by Football.
 Dhanbad is one of the centres where 34th National Games was organised.
 Cricket Stadiums at present are at Tata Steel Stadium Digwadih, Nehru Stadium Jealgora and Railway Stadium where Ranji Trophy matches are organised.
 Women's International Cricket were also played at Railway Stadium.
 Football matches of national level were played at Railway Stadium but now it is converted into Cricket Stadium by the Railway management.
 Dhanbad officially became the second town in the state to boast a cricket stadium with floodlights, with the inauguration of floodlights at Tata Digwadih Stadium.

-Media

-Hindi newspapers are mainly published from the city, among them Hindustan Dainik is the most popular, followed by Prabhat Khabar, Dainik Jagran and Dainik Bhaskar.
-"Dhanbad Bokaro Live" is published from Dhanbad.

-Doordarshan relay station is present in Dhanbad near Koyla Nagar.
-There are some local news channels in the city such as, Antarkatha which are creative media houses which broadcast on local cable on Dhanbad, Jharia, Bokaro, Chatra, Hazaribag, Koderma, Ramgarh etc.

-FM radio is available as Vividh Bharti Service of All India Radio at 101.8 MHz.